Labi Trisha Angelica Vergara - Project Portfolio

 iii.
 While inside the empty folder, open a command prompt window by typing

-on your mouse.Expected: Shows a welcome message from SHOCO.
+CTRL + scroll downon your mouse.Expected: Shows a welcome message from SHOCO. -

 Shutdown